mvolkmann/blog/src/bun.md

 To add a development dependency to a Bun project, enter `bun add -d {package-name}`.

+To update a runtime or development dependency in a Bun project, enter `bun update {package-name}`.

 To remove a runtime or development dependency to a Bun project, enter `bun remove {package-name}` (or `bun rm`).